OpenFreeEnergy/openfe/README.md

 ## Issues

-If you think you have encountered a software issue, please raise this on the "Issues" tab in Github.
+If you think you have encountered a software issue, please raise this on the [Issues tab](https://github.com/OpenFreeEnergy/openfe/issues) in Github.
-In general the more details you can provide the better, we recommend reading section 3.3 of [this article](https://livecomsjournal.org/index.php/livecoms/article/view/v3i1e1473) to understand the problem solving process.
+In general, the more details you can provide the better.
+We recommend reading section 3.3 of [this article](https://livecomsjournal.org/index.php/livecoms/article/view/v3i1e1473) to understand the problem solving process.

 ## Discussions

-If you have any questions on using the OpenFE package, reach out on the ["Discussions" tab above](https://github.com/OpenFreeEnergy/openfe/discussions) to start a conversation!
+If you have general questions about using OpenFE (i.e. not bugs or feature requests), reach out on the ["Discussions" tab above](https://github.com/OpenFreeEnergy/openfe/discussions) to start a conversation!
-We are happy to get you started in using our software.

 ## Authors